You will be given a thirty minute appointment with one of our specialist consultants.

 The oral contraceptive pill or other hormonal treatment may be used to regulate periods.

 The Mirena coil may also prove extremely helpful.

 If an abnormality is found then it may be necessary to carry out exploratory surgery in the form of a hysteroscopy.

 A hysteroscopy may be performed under local anaesthetic and involves putting a telescope into the cavity of the womb to examine it more closely.
 Some treatments such as Myosure may also be used to remove polyps or small fibroids.
-Novasure to burn the lining of the womb may be extremely effective.
+Novasure to ablate the lining of the womb may be extremely effective.

 Treatment very much depends on the cause of the problem.